© 2026 WEMU

 Incarcerated youth.

-The Washtenaw County Sheriff’s Office and Corner Health Center have joined forces to launch a pre-arrest program to prevent young people from entering the criminal legal system.
+The Corner Health Center and Washtenaw County Sheriff’s Office have joined forces to launch a pre-arrest deflection program to prevent young people from entering the criminal legal system.

-The RAPID Program partnership allows sheriff's deputies to offer young people an alternative to arrest and a direct pathway to preventative resources.
+The RAPID Program partnership designed by Corner Health allows sheriff's deputies to offer youth and young adults an alternative to arrest and a direct pathway to preventative resources.

 Washtenaw County Sheriff Alyshia Dyer says prioritizing resources for young people is a critical part of their mission.